-With summer flowers, trees, grasses, and other flora in full bloom, pollen and countless other allergens are also here.
+With spring flowers, trees, grasses, and other flora coming into full bloom, pollen and countless other allergens are also here.
 Many of us suffer from itchy eyes and runny noses due to these airborne particles.
 But did you know allergies can also wreak havoc on sleep?

 The body’s natural defense to allergens is to release histamines; a chemical reaction intended to block these foreign bodies from entering the bloodstream.
 The body puts up defenses against these invaders, but usually at the cost of our daily comfort.
 Itchy eyes, runny nose, post-nasal drip, and coughing are all allergy symptoms that are can disrupt sleep!